matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 Note that the homeservers whose users can issue invites are trusted to confirm that the `allow` rules were properly checked (since this cannot easily be enforced over federation by event authorisation).<sup id="a4">[4](#f4)</sup>

-It is possible for a resident homeserver (one which receives a `/make_join` / `/send_join` request) to not know if the user is in some of the allowed rooms (due to not participating in them).
-If the user is not in any of the allowed rooms that are known to the homeserver it should return an error response with HTTP status code of 400 with an `errcode` of `M_UNABLE_TO_AUTHORISE_JOIN`.
-The joining server should attempt to join via another resident homeserver.
-If the resident homeserver knows that the user is not in *any* of the allowed rooms it should return an error response with HTTP status code of 403 and an `errcode` of `M_FORBIDDEN`.
-Note that it is a configuration error if there are allowed rooms with no participating authorised servers.

-A chosen resident homeserver might also be unable to issue invites; in this case it should return an error response with HTTP status code of 400 and an `errcode` of `M_CANNOT_ALLOW`.
-The joining server should attempt to join via another resident homeserver.

 To better cope with joining via aliases, homeservers should use the list of authorised servers (not the list of candidate servers) when a user attempts to